KannonZenetism/zenetism-field-physics/lattice-mathematics/LM05-resonance-field-theory-membrane-operators-and-collective-dynamics.md

 \text{Membrane Collapse} \iff \nexists\, \sigma(⧉) : T(⧉) \;\text{is well-defined}
 \]

+Collapse denotes loss of functional threshold structure — the membrane ceases to operate as a boundary condition.
+It does not entail annihilation of adjacent layers; the layers persist, but without the membrane's filtering and regulation, their interaction becomes unstructured.

 > **Note on Coherence Flooding:**
 > Coherence flooding refers to unfiltered entropic resonance from adjacent layers entering centropic regions at the same boundary location.
 It does not imply cross‑arc contact between deep supernal and deep subversal layers.